-- The issuer receives a HICS case for eligibility pending appeal with the effective date and APTC/CSR eligibility.
-The issuer must apply this eligibility while the appeal is pending. - The issuer processes the APTC/CSR eligibility pending appeal and effective date to the enrollee's enrollment, refunds or credits to the enrollee any excess premiums paid, reprocesses claims to account for the application of CSR, and refunds to the enrollee any excess cost-sharing paid in accordance with applicable state law. - The issuer must submit these enrollment changes via the EDA process.
+Appeals Outcome Enrollment Actions determination. is available in Section 9.4.8, HICS Direct Dispute Once the appeal is decided, the issuer receives a HICS case with an effective date that ceases the provision of The issuer must apply the eligibility submitted by the HHS appeals entity for the remainder of the plan year The issuer must submit these enrollment changes via the EDA process.
+More information about this process Scenario #12.
+The individual is enrolled in a QHP with APTC/CSR.
+The individual reports a life change and is found ineligible for APTC/CSR.
+The individual is contesting the redetermination that they are not eligible for APTC/CSR and chooses to continue receiving APTC/CSR during their appeal.
+Then, the individual receives an appeal decision finding that the contested eligibility determination was incorrect, overturning the Exchange's eligibility determination.
+The issuer receives a HICS case for eligibility pending appeal with the effective date and APTC/CSR eligibility.
+The issuer must apply this eligibility while the appeal is pending.
+The issuer processes the APTC/CSR eligibility pending appeal and effective date to the enrollee's enrollment, refunds or credits to the enrollee any excess premiums paid, reprocesses claims to account for the application of CSR, and refunds to the enrollee any excess cost-sharing paid in accordance with applicable state law.
+The issuer must submit these enrollment changes via the EDA process.
 More information about this process is available in Section 9.4, Resolution of Enrollment and Payment Discrepancies (Disputes).
-Once the appeal is decided, the issuer receives a HICS case with an effective date that ceases the provision of APTC/CSR eligibility pending appeal. - Once the appeal is decided, the issuer receives an 834 enrollment transaction and/or HICS case with the enrollee's plan selection, APTC/CSR eligibility, and effective date. - The issuer must apply the eligibility submitted by the HHS appeal entity for the remainder of the plan year unless otherwise directed by the Exchange. - The issuer must submit these enrollment changes via the EDA process.
-More information about this process is available in Section 9.4, Resolution of Enrollment and Payment Discrepancies (Disputes).

-Scenario #13.
-The individual is enrolled in a QHP with APTC/CSR.
-The individual attempts to add a dependent (e.g., birth, adoption) to their application but is unsuccessful due to an Exchange technical error.
+Once the appeal is decided, the issuer receives a HICS case with an effective date that ceases the provision of APTC/CSR eligibility pending appeal.
+Once the appeal is decided, the issuer receives an 834 enrollment transaction and/or HICS case with the enrollee's plan selection, APTC/CSR eligibility, and effective date.
+The issuer must apply the eligibility submitted by the HHS appeal entity for the remainder of the plan year unless otherwise directed by the Exchange.
+The issuer must submit these enrollment changes via the EDA process.
+More information about this process is available in Section 9.4, Resolution of Enrollment and Payment Discrepancies (Disputes). in a QHP with APTC/CSR.
+The individual attempts to add a dependent (e.g., birth, adoption) to their application and/or HICS case (including the dependent) with the enrollee's plan selection, APTC/CSR eligibility, and a manage of the second Appeals Outcome Enrollment Actions but is unsuccessful due to an Exchange technical error.
 The individual receives an appeal decision awarding an SEP to enroll the dependent.
-The individual opts to enroll the dependent retroactively in the current plan.

-- The issuer receives an 834 enrollment transaction and/or HICS case (including the dependent) with the enrollee's plan selection, APTC/CSR eligibility, and effective date. - The issuer processes the adjustments to the enrollee's enrollment, collects premiums, if applicable, for all months of retroactive coverage, and processes claims submitted by the enrollee or the enrollee's care providers for services furnished on or after the retroactive enrollment effective date. - The issuer must apply the eligibility submitted by the HHS appeals entity for the remainder of the

-Appeals Outcome Enrollment Actions plan year unless otherwise directed by the Exchange.
-The issuer must submit these enrollment changes via the EDA process.
+The individual opts to enroll the dependent retroactively in the current plan. • The issuer processes the adjustments to the enrollee's enrollment, collects premiums, if applicable, for all months of retroactive coverage, and processes claims submitted by the enrollee or the enrollee's care providers for services furnished on or after the retroactive enrollment effective date. • The issuer must apply the eligibility submitted by the HHS appeals entity for the remainder of the plan year unless otherwise directed by the Exchange. • The issuer must submit these enrollment changes via the EDA process.
 More information about this process is available in Section 9.4, Resolution of Enrollment and Payment Discrepancies (Disputes).